k-duan/rl/README.md

 ![Screenshot 2024-12-04 at 23.54.55.png](plots/Screenshot%202024-12-04%20at%2023.54.55.png)

 3. Rewards must be normalized by mean and std.
-Without doing this policy gradient methods *DO NOT*
+Without doing this policy gradient methods *DO NOT* work.
 4. Compare different rewards functions

 ![Screenshot 2024-12-09 at 09.11.12.png](plots/Screenshot%202024-12-09%20at%2009.11.12.png)